zhanglab/psamm/docs/commands.rst

 Biomass Flux
 ^^^^^^^^^^^^^
 The biomass flux can be fixed at a certain value in the simulation using the ``--threshold`` command line option.
-By default the biomass is fixed at the maximum biomass value for the model.
+By default, the biomass is fixed at the maximum biomass value for the model.

 .. code-block:: shell